Link copied to your clipboard

 Take a deep breath.
 There’s a financial product designed to help you get through this nerve-wracking (but common) situation: the bridge loan.

-A bridge loan is a short-term loan that's generally used to facilitate a real estate purchase.
+A bridge loan is a type of short-term financing that's generally used to facilitate a real estate purchase.
 Also called gap financing, interim financing, or a swing loan, a bridge loan can help you buy your new home before your current property sells.

 Bridge loan terms range from six months to three years but generally end within 12 months.
 The loan can be a small second mortgage on your current home, giving you enough funds for a down payment.
-You can also take out a large enough bridge loan to pay off your first mortgage and cover your down payment.
+Alternatively, you can take out a large enough bridge loan to pay off your first mortgage and cover your down payment.

 Bridge loans have several advantages and benefits.
 Here are three of the most significant: